 Generally, you should avoid flying for about two to three weeks after Rhinoplasty surgery because of the possible changes in pressure and risk of swelling or bleeding.

 Certain things you do or don’t do matter just as much as the direct actions you take.
-During your recovery from rhinoplasty, try not to:
+During your rhinoplasty recovery try not to:

 Changes from your operation won’t stop at once; they’ll happen in the weeks and months afterward.
 The most important things for a smooth and fast rhinoplasty recovery are following instructions, having realistic aims, and keeping in touch with your surgeon.